scribe-security/docs/docs/integrating-scribe/valint/overview.md

 * Analyze supply chain risk
 * Integrate with 3rd party tools
 * Share evidence, risk, and compliance levels with stakeholders
-* Enforce Enriched to SDLC policies in-pipeline or at a deployment gate [MIKEY]

 While Valint works integrally with Scribe Hub it can also be deployed as a standalone by utilizing an on-prem file server or an OCI registry as an evidence store in lieu of Scribe Hub for uploading and retrieving evidence.